bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 **/Figure_4**

-Similarly, all data and jupyter notebooks pertaining to the Figure 4
+Similarly, all data and jupyter notebooks pertaining to the Figure 4.
+And the supporting Fig.2 can be derived from here.